 That’s more like it.
 What do you think?
 To cover everything up we glued some dried moss all over the top.
 We used the same technique to create our leprechaun shoe planter.

-After gluing the top to the glass bottle stalk it was time to start adding a little fairy curb appeal 😉
+After glueing the top to the glass bottle stalk, it was time to start adding a little fairy curb appeal 😉

 To make the door we cut up a bamboo placemat and added a brass bead for a door handle.
 Fairies aren’t very fond of iron for some reason, so brass, copper or silver is always a safer bet.